DAVID J. WILLIS ATTORNEY

 NO advice on how to use the LLC in conjunction with a land trust

-NO advice on how to set up and arrange the LLC's finances, including setting up LLC accounts, injecting capital, and/or loaning money to the LLC
+NO advice on how to set up and arrange the LLC´s finances, including LLC accounts, injecting capital, or loaning money to the LLC

-NO free follow-up questions answered by a lawyer after the LLC is formed
+NO follow-up questions answered by a lawyer after the LLC is formed

 The documents provided by such services are so simplistic as to be barely above the level of junk.
-This office spends a fair percentage of its time cleaning up the inadequacies in companies formed this way and offering asset protection advice that the client should have received from the beginning.
-Still think internet services are a good deal?
+Business lawyers spend a fair percentage of their time cleaning up the inadequacies in companies formed this way and offering asset protection advice that the client should have received from the beginning.

-The Texas Series LLC allows an investor to hold assets and liabilities within separate compartments or "series" which effectively operate as sub-companies.
-The Texas Series LLC shares characteristics with the traditional Texas LLC, including the benefit of informal management, an effective liability shield, and pass-through taxation; but the Texas Series LLC also has the ability to segregate assets and insulate them from liability arising from other assets within the same company.
+The series LLC allows an investor to hold assets and liabilities within separate compartments or series which effectively operate as subcompanies.
+It shares characteristics with the traditional Texas LLC, including the benefit of informal management, an effective liability shield, and pass-through taxation; but the series format also adds the unique ability to segregate assets and insulate them from liability arising from other assets within the same company.

 Alternative Business Structures

 Clients occasionally ask if they should form a corporation instead of an LLC.
-While the corporate format is still available, it has been declining in use.
-The LLC features a liability barrier, informal management, and pass-through taxation - combining the best of a corporation and a partnership.
-A corporation should be considered only if an investor has significant net income that he or she wishes to be retained in the corporation at lower tax rates (Nevada is a good place for this since there is no corporate income tax).
+While the corporate format is still available, it has been declining in use, something that can be verified by studying the filings at the Secretary of State´s office.
+The LLC features a liability barrier, informal management, and pass-through taxation, combining the best of a corporation and a partnership.
+Generally, a corporation should be considered only if an investor has significant net income that needs to be retained in the corporation at lower tax rates (Nevada is a good place for this since there is no corporate income tax).

 General partnerships, sometimes called "tenants in common" arrangements in other states, are also the subject of inquiry by clients.
 So are trusts.
-These are useful structures, but should in be used, if at all, in conjunction with an LLC.
+These are useful structures, but should be generally be used in conjunction with an LLC.
 Why?
 Because an LLC has a liability barrier.
-General partnerships, TIC's, and trusts do not.
+General partnerships, TICs, and trusts do not.

-Limited partnerships (with a corporation or LLC as a general partner) have a liability shield but are more complex structures suitable for large commercial transactions–acquiring shopping centers, apartment buildings, and the like.
+Limited partnerships (with a corporation or LLC as a general partner) have a liability shield but are more complex structures suitable for large commercial transactions–acquiring shopping centers, apartment buildings, and the like-rather than residential investment.

 Separating Assets from Activities: The Two-Company Structure

-It is critical that your attorney draft the LLC's governing documents so that they discourage creditors from even contemplating the seizure of your membership interest.
+It is critical that your attorney draft the LLC´s governing documents so that they discourage creditors from even contemplating going after your membership interest.
 Asset protection provisions should be included from the outset in the Certificate of Formation and then extensively set out in the company agreement.
-Basic "plain Jane" documents (such as those available online) do not maximize asset protection and should never be used by anyone who is serious about asset protection.
-See our companion article LLC's in Texas - Governing Documents.

-In order to maintain the viability of the company as a separate legal entity that provides a liability barrier for its members, the members should meet at least once a year.
+In order to maintain the company as a separate legal entity that provides a liability barrier for its members, a certain amount of maintenance is required.
+The members should meet at least once a year.
 The first meeting of members (also called the organizational meeting) should include approval of the details of the Certificate of Formation and the Company Agreement.
-Annual meetings in successive years should review and ratify the preceding year's actions by the company and its managing members, recognize any unusual events or circumstances, and elect new managers.
-It is also advisable to hold special meetings to approve any "major decision" as defined in the Company Agreement; approve the purchase or sale of real property, approve a loan to the company, or accept new members and realign the members' respective percentage interests.
+Annual meetings in successive years should review and ratify the preceding year's actions, recognize unusual events or circumstances, and elect new managers.
+It is also advisable to hold special meetings to approve major decisions, the purchase or sale of real property, a loan to the company, or acceptance of new members and associated realignment of percentage interests.

-A Texas LLC, like a corporation, is a distinct legal entity with a life of its own.
-It has its own rights, duties, and remedies.
-It has its own TIN, although the LLC's tax return is combined with the members' personal return (similar to a partnership).
-However, an LLC requires maintenance and continued respect in order to maintain its independent status.
-It may be your company, but it must still be treated at arm's length for legal purposes.
-You must undertake certain actions to preserve its separate character, and it is vital that you do so if you wish to avoid personal liability for the actions of the company or its agents and employees.
-The reason is the legal doctrine of "piercing the corporate veil."
-Unless the company pays its state and federal taxes, maintains a bank account, conducts regular meetings, keeps records, and the like, then in the event of a lawsuit, a court may decide you do not have a "real" company - the judge may then disregard the company's existence and allow the plaintiff to proceed directly against the members/owners personally.
-It will be alleged by the plaintiff's attorney that the company is a sham and nothing but the personal "alter ego" of its owners, designed to shield them from the consequences of wrongful conduct.
+An LLC, like a corporation, is a distinct legal entity with its own rights, duties, and remedies.
+It has its own Employee Identification Number ("EIN"), although the LLC´s tax return is combined with the members´ personal return (similar to a partnership).
+However, an LLC requires continued respect for its independence in order to maintain its separate status.
+It may be your company, but it should still be treated at arm´s length for legal purposes.
+This is important if one wishes to avoid personal liability for the actions of the company or its agents and employees.
+Unless the company pays its state and federal taxes, maintains a bank account, conducts regular meetings, keeps records, and the like, then in the event of a lawsuit, a court could possibly decide you do not have a "real" company–and allow the plaintiff to proceed directly against the members/owners personally.
+It will be alleged by the plaintiff's attorney that the company is a sham and nothing but the personal alter ego of its owners, designed to shield them from the consequences of wrongful conduct.
 Needless to say, this is a disaster and entirely defeats the purpose of forming an LLC in the first place.

-Even if you have a properly constituted, operating Texas or Nevada LLC, you may still be sued in your personal capacity.
-Unless you have personally guaranteed indebtedness of the company, this is a form of lawsuit abuse–yet certain lawyers do it anyway.
-Your lawyer should respond by sending out written discovery (including interrogatories and requests for production) to find out if the other side has any basis for holding you personally liable.
-If no such basis can e shown, your lawyer should file a motion for partial summary judgment to have your personal name removed from the case as a defendant.
-He or she should also ask for attorney's fees and costs for having to go through this process.
-If you have properly maintained your LLC, this motion should be successful.
+Even if you have a properly constituted and operating LLC, one may still be sued in a personal capacity.
+In fact, this happens often in spite of the Texas bias against piercing.
+Unless one has personally guaranteed indebtedness of the company, this is a form of lawsuit abuse–yet lawyers do it anyway.
+Your attorney should respond by sending out written discovery (including interrogatories and requests for production) to find out if the other side has any basis for insisting on personal liability.
+If no basis can be shown, a motion for partial summary judgment should be filed to have the personal name removed as a defendant.
+The LLC´s attorney should also ask for fees and costs for having to go through this process.
+If the LLC has been properly maintained and there is no evidence of fraud, then the motion should be successful.
 If not, this defense can be reasserted at trial.
-A related article on www.LoneStarLandLaw.com, Litigation in Texas, is recommended reading.

 Moving Property into the LLC

-It is recommended that investors and businesspersons form a Texas LLC or Nevada LLC for purposes of asset protection.
-We favor the new Series LLC.
+Real estate investors should consider forming a Texas series LLC or Nevada series LLC for purposes of asset protection including insulation and compartmentalization of assets and liabilities.
 Consult an attorney who will tailor his or her advice and documents to your individual investment and asset protection plan.
-Questions relating to structuring an asset protection plan as well as follow-up questions on company formation are included in the legal fee charged by this office.
-No internet service will do that.

 Information in this article is proved for general informational and educational purposes only and is not offered as legal advice upon which anyone may rely.
 The law changes.
 Legal counsel relating to your individual needs and circumstances is advisable before taking any action that has legal consequences.
 Consult your tax advisor as well.
 Although we will respect your confidentiality, this firm does not represent you unless and until it is retained and agrees in writing to do so.